Foundation Repair Estimates – 7 Things To Consider Before You Buy

 - Unquestionable Methods – The repairs outlined in the estimate should involve a quality repair that goes beyond minimum code requirements, using heavy-duty materials installed liberally along the structure to be repaired.
 In broad terms, if a company is recommending a nail, you should find a company who will routinely use screws or bolts instead.

-- Price – Foundation repair is expensive if done correctly.
+- Price – Foundation repairs are expensive if done correctly.
 Your foundation is no place to cut corners because it’s keeping the rest of your house standing and the forces pressing against your foundation walls won’t go away by themselves.
 Remember, if the repair you choose doesn’t fix everything the first time, you will be the one paying the price a second time to have it repaired again.

 - Complete Solutions – When you’re talking about the health of your foundation it’s important you make an educated choice in selecting a contractor and a solution.
 Make sure the professional you’re talking to about repairs explains what is happening to your foundation, why it’s happening, and exactly what measures are going to be taken to correct the current damage and the source that’s causing it.
 Don’t let a contractor leave you with unanswered questions.

 - References – Repairing foundations properly, especially ones that have become unstable, requires a lot of experience.
-Different combinations of soil, construction methods, and foundation types each present very different challenges.
+Different combination of soil, construction methods, and foundation types each present very different challenges.
 Look for a company that can provide references of people they’ve helped with similar problems to yours.
 Talking to these people will help you know the level of satisfaction you can expect when you work with that company.